linux-application-whitelisting/fapolicyd/README.md

 deny_audit perm=open all : ftype=application/x-sharedlib
 ```

-What this says is let any program open shared libraries if the librar
+What this says is let any program open shared libraries if the library
 being opened is trusted.
 Otherwise, deny with an audit event any open of
 untrusted libraries.